-- 3.12 To ensure the accuracy of the destination geocodes applied, the outputs of the above processes have been profiled by Natural England to identify the following types of potential error: - Grid references which are outside of England. - Grid references which are offshore and so are unlikely to be the main visit destination. - Grid references which have an identical Easting and Northing. - Grid references in positions which have a markedly different distance from the start point than recorded as the distance travelled in the main survey (at Question 8). - 3.13 These checks have been undertaken at a six months' interim and 12 months' final stage with potential errors flagged and checked.
+- 3.13 To ensure the accuracy of the destination geocodes the outputs of the above processes were profiled by Natural England to identify types of potential error: - Grid references which are outside of England. - Grid references which are offshore and so are unlikely to be the main visit destination. - Grid references which have an identical Easting and Northing. - Grid references in positions which have a markedly different distance from the start point than recorded as the distance travelled in the main survey (at Question 8).

+3.14 These checks have been undertaken annually with potential errors flagged and checked.
 Where necessary data has then been corrected and further checks have been added at the data collection and coding stages to reduce the incidence of these types of error.